-The, um, soaring Jerry Goldsmith (composer of films including "Star Trek" and "Air Force One") soundtrack begins, the motion units rise up and toward the screen, and riders are soarin' over California.
+The, um, soaring soundtrack begins, the motion units rise up and toward the screen, and riders are gliding through the air.
 The illusion is stunning.
-The banks of seats have a fairly limited range of motion, but they sure make passengers feel like they're hang gliding.
+The banks of seats have a fairly limited range of motion, but they sure make passengers feel like they're airborne.

 If heights make you a bit queasy, let alone the thought of an actual hang gliding ride, don't necessarily dismiss Soarin's virtual hang gliding attraction.
-While the overall ride is exhilarating -- thrilling even -- the ride experience is quite gentle and doesn't contain any typical thrill ride gotchas.
-Once riders get past the initial sensation, it's smooth sailing.
-Very young riders might find the attraction a bit overwhelming, but the 40-inch height restriction will prevent them from riding anyways.
+While the overall ride is exhilarating—thrilling even—the ride experience is quite gentle and doesn't contain any typical thrill ride gotchas.
+Once riders get past the initial sensation, it's generally smooth sailing.
+Very young riders might find the attraction a bit overwhelming, but the 40-inch height restriction would prevent them from riding anyways.
 If you're on the line, I'd say go for it; if you start feeling uncomfortable, close your eyes and the sensation should subside.
-(If you are something of a scaredey cat, see more rigid tips in Walt Disney World for Wimps tips about Soarin' and the theme park resort's other attractions.)
+(If you are something of a scaredey cat, see more Walt Disney World for Wimps tips about Soarin' and the theme park resort's other attractions.)

-The transitions from scene to scene -- clouds and fog momentarily obscure the view and set the stage for the next vista -- are a bit perplexing.
-At some level, Soarin' demands a suspension of reality, but no amount of pixie dust can justify shifting from cacti to crashing waves in the blink of an eye.
+The transitions from scene to scene—clouds and fog momentarily obscure the view and set the stage for the next vista—are a bit perplexing.
+At some level, Soarin' demands a suspension of reality, but no amount of pixie dust can justify shifting from the desert to crashing waves in the blink of an eye.
 Also, unlike most vaunted Disney attractions, Soarin' doesn't tell a linear story; it's a bunch of wordless scenes mashed together into a grand travelogue.

 But these seem like petty quibbles for such a wildly unique attraction.
-A multi-sensory ride, Soarin' incorporates effects such as fans to lightly muss riders' hair and enhance the flying fantasy.
-The sense of smell even plays a role as an unmistakable citrus aroma accompanies a pass over an orange grove.
+A multi-modal ride, Soarin' incorporates sensory effects such as fans to lightly muss riders' hair and enhance the flying fantasy.
+The sense of smell even plays a role as the unmistakable aroma of flowers accompanies a pass above India.
 It's the kinetic and perceived sensation of motion, however, that's most remarkable.
 Soarin' takes the concept of a flight simulator attraction, pioneered in rides such as Disney's Star Tours, and gooses it to a new level by using its innovative flying motion bases to conjure hang gliding.

 While it represents a next-generation Imagineering feat, Soarin' also borrows from "speed room" technology used in past Disney attractions such as Disneyland's PeopleMover and Epcot's Horizons and World of Motion.
 In those relatively low-tech rides, vehicles on a track would travel toward a screen projecting images that suggested forward movement.
 Riders felt as if they were accelerating into the screens.
 The only remaining Disney speed room, I believe, is in Buzz Lightyear's Space Ranger Spin at Walt Disney World's Magic Kingdom.
 It holds over the effect from If You had Wings, the attraction that once occupied its Tomorrowland building.

 Soarin's motion bases, however, offer greater freedom of movement than speed room vehicles and are more adept at tricking passengers into believing they are immersed in the screened imagery.
-The IMAX film is projected at 48 frames per second, twice as fast as a normal movie, which renders it lifelike and helps reinforce the illusion.
+The IMAX film is projected at a higher frame rate than a conventional movie, which renders it lifelike and helps reinforce the illusion.